Plum Sykes: Personal life

-In 2005 Sykes married British entrepreneur Toby Rowland, son of businessman "Tiny" Rowland and co-creator of King, at Sledmere House, her family's ancestral home (1751) in the East Riding of Yorkshire.
+In 2005, Sykes married British entrepreneur Toby Rowland, son of businessman "Tiny" Rowland and co-creator of King, at Sledmere House, her family's ancestral home (1751) in the East Riding of Yorkshire.
 Her dress was designed by Sykes' friend and protégé of Isabella Blow, Alexander McQueen.
 Sykes was sometimes described as a muse of McQueen; she modelled for some of his earliest catwalk shows, as well as for photoshoots of his designs.
-Before her wedding, she wrote an article for Vogue about shopping for suitable lingerie for her wedding night, an article that included reference to a "$900 bra".
+Before her wedding, she wrote an article for Vogue about shopping for suitable lingerie for her wedding night, an article entitled "The $900 bra".

 Sykes' twin sister Lucy, who moved to New York in 1996, became fashion director of Marie Claire and later a designer of children's clothes.
 In the late 1990s the Sykes sisters were sometimes described as the "twin set".
 Sykes later joked, with reference to the heiresses Paris and Nicky Hilton, that "Lucy and I were Paris and Nicky without the sextape" (an allusion to the sex tape featuring Paris Hilton and a former boyfriend that had been posted on the internet in 2003).
-Lucy Sykes married Euan Rellie, a New York-based investment banker, in 2002.

-Anxiety disorder

-In the April 2012 issue of Vogue, Sykes writes of her three-year struggle with anxiety disorder and agoraphobia after the birth of her children, a condition which rendered her unable to work or to maintain her social life or passion for horse riding.
-Sykes admitted "I had visited doctors and consultants and had tests, procedures and scans, but no one could tell me what was wrong...
-I felt terrified, mentally and physically I was jelly.
-I was afraid to do anything.
-"Take some Xanax", said one doctor, 'it's anxiety."
-Sykes attended an anxiety recovery programme developed by anxiety expert, Charles Linden, which she cites as the solution that returned her to working for American Vogue and a full and active social life.
-In the article, Sykes says 'I started The Linden Method... and felt better almost immediately...
-I took the girls to the park and pushed them on the swings, something I hadn't been able to do for two years... now more than a year later, the anxiety has not returned."